McCartney presents eco-manifesto at Paris Fashion Week show

 Each guest was given “program notes” that had little directly to do with the collection they were about to see.

-Instead of the usual blurb about a collection’s starting point or inspiration, at Monday’s morning show, the text was a sort of eco-manifesto, which detailed in timeline form all Stella McCartney has done in two decades at the top of fashion to help promote ecological awareness.
+Instead of the usual blurb about a collection’s starting point, at Monday’s morning show the text was a sort of eco-manifesto, which detailed in timeline-form all Stella McCartney has done over two decades at the top of fashion to help promote ecological awareness.

-“I wanted to bring everything I’ve done since day one into the conversation, because it’s so important the fashion industry doesn’t make it a trend,” she told The Associated Press.
+“I wanted to bring everything I’ve done since day one into the conversation, because it’s so important the fashion industry doesn’t make (ecology) a trend,” she told The Associated Press.

 “It’s been an incredible week for me to observe outside of our industry.
 The climate crisis has just been so explosive and everyone’s been talking about it,” she said.